Please check http://www.sjcc.edu/current-students/on-campus-resources/admissions-and-records-office/fees-refunds for the current fees schedule.

 All fees are subject to change according to changes in the California Educational Code and the State Legislature.
 All information relative to enrollment fees and health fees is subject to change as mandated by the California Community College Board of Governors and California law.

 Student ID Card

 All students will be issued a basic photo ID card at no cost.
 The ID card is acceptable for access to the college libraries, Health Services, and other services provided.
 Students should retain this card for future semesters.
 There is a replacement fee for a photo ID card.
 There are no exceptions to the replacement fee.

 Associated Students Government (ASG) stickers are required of students who use the Student Accounts Office for loans or scholarships, intercollegiate athletes and all officers of clubs and organizations.
 This money is used in support of various activities: emergency loans, book loans, athletics, recreation, and community and social welfare.
 This activity program is a college-wide enterprise.
 Its operation is not only of direct benefit to each student; it also furnishes an organized representation for all students in various college and community affairs and activities.

 All students will be billed a $5 activities fee and issued an ASG sticker to be affixed to their student ID card.
-Refunds may be requested through A&R as described in the class schedule.
+Refunds may be requested through Admissions & Records as described in the class schedule.